Best Leaky Gut Supplements

 Winner: Revive Glutamine

 When it comes to a supplement’s cost, we consider several factors.
-Is the supplement a relatively low price, and do you receive a decent amount of it for what you pay?
-Is it a high-quality product?
+Is the supplement offered at a relatively low price, and do you receive a decent amount of it for what you pay?
 Are there other deals, savings, and subscriptions you can opt into for an even lower price?
 Do you have multiple purchase options to find the best deal?

-As we mentioned in our efficacy section, glutamine is among the most thoroughly studied supplements for gut health; there’s a generous amount of scientific evidence to support its role in treating a leaky gut.
+As we mentioned in our efficacy section, glutamine is among the most thoroughly studied supplements for gut health, and there’s a generous amount of scientific evidence to support its role in treating a leaky gut.
 For that reason, a simple glutamine supplement may be enough for many people.
-You can get Revive Glutamine for as little as $16.99/month with a subscription, but a one-time purchase is still less expensive than anything else on our list.
-And its 10g serving of glutamine is twice as much as the next best supplement.
+You can get Revive Glutamine for $19.99/month with or without a subscription — less expensive than anything else on our list — and its 10g serving of glutamine is twice as much as the next best supplement.
 It may lack other useful ingredients like zinc, but it’s liable to be effective for many, and its price can’t be beat.

 Safety